-According to the most recent census figures of 2021, Malaysian Chinese make up 22.6% of the total Malaysian population of 32.75 million citizens (Department of Statistics Malaysia Official Portal n.d.).
-The Chinese form the second-largest ethnic group among Malaysians and make up a major sector of the global Chinese diaspora (Statista n.d.).
-With ancestral origins in South-eastern China, Malaysian Chinese are descendants of sojourners who travelled to Southeast Asia from the mid-19th to early 20th centuries in pursuit of economic gain (Wang 2000, 48).
-Post-World War II, Malaysia has become the homeland for the descendants of the early Chinese sojourners born outside China, as they take on Malaysian citizenship in 1957.
-Today, the Chinese diaspora in Malaysia stretches beyond the fifth or sixth generation and has come to be known as Malaysian Chinese.
+According to the most recent census figures of 2021, Malaysian Chinese make up 22.6% of a total Malaysian population of 32.75 million citizens (Department of Statistics Malaysia Official Portal).
+The Chinese form the second largest ethnic group among Malaysians, and make up a major sector of the global Chinese diaspora (Statista).
+With ancestral origins in South-eastern China, Malaysian Chinese are descendants of sojourners who travelled to Southeast Asia from the mid-19th to early-20th centuries in pursuit of economic gain (Wang, 2000: 48).
+Post-World War II, Malaysia has become the homeland for the descendants of the early Chinese sojourners who are born outside China, as they take on Malaysian citizenship in 1957.
+Today, the Chinese diaspora in Malaysia stretches beyond the fifth or sixth generation and have come to be known as Malaysian Chinese.

-Tong (2010) explained that the ethnic identity of the Chinese in Malaysia must be understood from both a macro and micro perspective.
-At the macro level, an understanding of Malaysian Chinese ethnic identity incorporates the influence of the state and the historical and sociopolitical context of a multiethnic Malaysian society.
-Tong further stated that "most studies on ethnic relations in Malaysia tend to focus on the macro level" (2010, 101) and such studies have the tendency of presenting a homogenised and essentialised Malaysian Chinese identity.
+Tong Chee Kiong (2010: 101) explains that ethnic identity of the Chinese in Malaysia must be understood from both a macro and micro perspective.
+At the macro level, an understanding of Malaysian Chinese ethnic identity incorporates the influence of the state and the historical and socio-political context of a multiethnic Malaysian society.
+Tong further states that "most studies on ethnic relations in Malaysia tend to focus on the macro level" (2010: 101) and such studies have the tendency of presenting a homogenised and essentialised Malaysian Chinese identity.

 On the other hand, at the individual or micro level, the subjectivities or heterogeneity of Malaysian Chinese identities emerge.
-As social actors, Malaysian Chinese expressions of identities become more instrumental, multiple and negotiable (Tong 2010, 107) as they navigate everyday realities.
+As social actors, Malaysian Chinese expression of identities become more instrumental, multiple and negotiable (Tong, 2010: 107) as they navigate everyday realities.
 In the private space of the family, ethnicity is manifested expressively to meet personal social and emotional needs, whereby cultural identity operates at the personal level and is utilised at the familial level for purposes of familial cohesion.

-To reiterate, Malaysian Chinese identity is far from a monolithic one as often comes across through state-sanctioned and political discourses.
-Tan (1997, 103) elaborated on the complexities of the Malaysian Chinese identity by explaining that the Chinese in Malaysia are further divided into various sub-ethnic identities as distinguished by their respective dialect or speech groups such as Cantonese, Hailam, Hakka, Hokkien, Hokchiu, Kongsai, Henhua to name a few.
-Mandarin remains the common language amongst the Chinese as it is the medium of instruction in Chinese education.
+To reiterate, Malaysian Chinese identity is far from a monolithic one as often come across through state sanctioned and political discourses.
+Tan Chee-Beng (1997: 103) elaborates on the complexities of the Malaysian Chinese identity by explaining that the Chinese in Malaysia are further divided into various subethnic identities as distinguished by their respective dialect or speech-groups such as Cantonese, Hailam, Hakka, Hokkien, Hokchiu, Kongsai, Henhua to name a few (Tan, 1997: 103).
+Mandarin remains the common language amongst the Chinese as it is the medium of instruction in Chinese education in Malaysia.

-Additionally, Tan (1997, 105) pointed out a unique sub-ethnic Chinese identity which is the Baba-Nyonya subgroup.
-Baba-Nyonya are the product of the Chinese cultural localisation of early Chinese immigrants into Malaya due to prolonged direct interaction with the indigenous Malays between the 14th and 17th centuries.
-The Baba-Nyonya identity, a culturally localised Chinese identity that speaks Malay as their mother tongue, can be further categorised into Melaka Baba, Penang Baba as well as Kelantan and Terengganu Peranakan type Baba.
-As Tong (2010, 102) stated, "the Chinese in Malaysia are actually culturally diverse, and fall into a continuum from the most localised to the least culturally localised."
+Additionally, Tan points out a unique sub-ethnic Chinese identity that is the Baba-Nyonya subgroup (1997: 105).
+Baba-Nyonyas are the product of Chinese cultural localisation of early Chinese immigrants into Malaya due to prolonged direct interaction with the indigenous Malays between the 14th and 17th centuries.
+The Baba-Nyonya identity, a culturally localised Chinese identity that speaks Malay as their mother tongue, can be further categorised into Melaka Baba, Penang Baba and Kelantan and Terengganu Peranakan type Baba.
+As Tong states, "the Chinese in Malaysia are actually culturally diverse, and fall into a continuum from the most localised to the least culturally localised" (2010: 102).